Skip to main content

 • Eat Light and Bland Foods: Gradually return to a normal diet as tolerated.
 Start with easy-to-digest foods like rice, bananas, applesauce, toast, or plain crackers.
 Avoid fatty, greasy, spicy, or high-fiber foods, which can worsen symptoms.

-• Avoid Dairy if Necessary: Temporary lactose intolerance is common during acute diarrhea.
+• Avoid Dairy if Necessary: Temporary lactose intolerance is common during acute Diarrhoea.
 If dairy worsens symptoms, avoid milk products until symptoms improve.

-• Avoid High-Sugar Foods: Sugary foods and drinks can make diarrhea worse by pulling water into the intestine.
+• Avoid High-Sugar Foods: Sugary foods and drinks can make Diarrhoea worse by pulling water into the intestine.

 • Rest:

-• Diarrhea and its associated symptoms can be draining.
+• Diarrhoea and its associated symptoms can be draining.
 Get plenty of rest to allow your body to recover and fight off the infection.

 • Hygiene Practices to Prevent Spread: